75ks/boast/README.md

 ### Association

 - has_many               :posts
 - has_many               :comments
+- has_many               :favorites
 - belongs_to_active_hash :gender

 ## posts テーブル